Jumio/mobile-react/DemoApp/README.md

 react-native run-ios
 ```

-Becaues of Jumio SDK dependencies added in version 3.8.0, a post install hook was added in the Podfile.
+Jumio SDK dependencies added in version 3.8.0 make it necessary to add the following pre-install hook to the Podfile:
 ```
 dynamic_frameworks = ['Socket.IO-Client-Swift', 'Starscream', 'iProov']